PureStorage-OpenConnect/tripleo-deployment-configs/Configuring_Pure_in_RHEL_OSP.rst

--  Your Pure Storage Array should be available in the cloud management network or routed to the cloud management network with the Pure Storage iSCSI ports correctly configured.
+-  Your Pure Storage Array should be available in the cloud management network or routed to the cloud management network with the Pure Storage iSCSI ports correctly configured, if using this protocol.

--  The Pure Storage management IP and iSCSI port IPs must have connectivity from the controller and compute nodes.
+-  The Pure Storage management IP (and iSCSI port IPs if applicable) must have connectivity from the controller and compute nodes.

 -  You have obtained a privileged API token from the Pure Storage